amyfei2015/pic10c_project/README.md

     - for compilation

 Knowledge relevent from pic10c class
-1. RAII/memory //not yet adjusted
+1. RAII/memory
     - try catch is used in constructor
-    - destructors undone --> not sure if we need to
+    - destructors are not needed, as all pointers are created on stack, and the momory will be managed when "game" is deleted.
  2. generic algorithm used with lambda function
     - tried in main, but as QGraphicScene cannot be captured in lambda function, we can't really use this in our program.
 3. templates